rhshah/iCallSV/README.rst

    :alt: Code Health

 iCallSV is a Python library and command-line software toolkit to call structural aberrations from Next Generation DNA sequencing data.
+Behind the scenes it uses Delly2 to do structural variant calling.
 It is designed for use with hybrid capture, including both whole-exome and custom target panels, and short-read sequencing platforms such as Illumina.

 Citation